ayushmanbt/bca_sem2_full_stack_2025_jan_jun/Feb_13_2025_class_note.md

 `grid-template-columns` -  Gives a column layout.
 We can use `fr` unit to define the width / weightage of the columns.

-`grid-template-row` -  Gives a row layout.
+`grid-template-rows` -  Gives a row layout.
 We can use `fr` unit to define the height / weightage of the row.

 `grid-row` - shorthand syntax to declare the `start/end` row line number or we can use `span number_of_rows`

-`grid-columns` - shorthand syntax to declare the `start/end` column line number or we can use `span number_of_columns`
+`grid-column` - shorthand syntax to declare the `start/end` column line number or we can use `span number_of_columns`

 **Alternative**